knjeru/gSchool_Exercises/README.md

 # gSchool's Pre-Course Curriculum
 Hello, Full-Stackers!

-We want to give you major props for your decision to enroll at gSchool.
+We want to give you major props for your decision to enroll at Galvanize's fullstack immersive.
 We believe that you have the potential to become an awesome full-stack developer.
 We also believe that we can help you towards not becoming just a developer, but a master of this craft.

-To place you in the best postiion for success at gSchool, we've developed a pre-course.
+To place you in the best postiion for success, we've developed a pre-course.
 During each chapter of this pre-course, you'll be introduced to a foundation of modern web development.
 The material in these chapters will be invaluable during your first day of class, so please allocate enough time to complete the work.
 You'll find a huge return on your investment of time.

 If you ever need help with the pre-course, please [contact us][contact-us].